idkwim/jenkins-shell/README.md

 # Hacking Jenkins using Shodan API

 ## Requirements:
+0. Works on any platform
 1. PHP
 2. Shodan API
 3. PHP Curl

-## Jenkins hacking automation using shodan API
+## Usage

 I have created 2 scripts for hacking jenkins in much easier way.

+### Hacking jenkins involves 2 steps:
+1. Find the vulnerable jenkin URLs
-1st script is to get the list of jenkins servers from shodan and then check for vulnerable jenkins servers and find, on which user jenkins is running on.
-If it is root Cool , it's your day then!
-30-40% jenkins servers run on roots, based on my analysis.
+  a.
+Execute **shodan.php** to get the list of all URLs and on which user the jenkins is running

-2nd script will give you a shell like environment, so you don't need write exploits for jenkins each time you want to execute a shell command.
+2. Executing shell commands without writing your own exploits
+  a.
+Execute **jenkins-cli.php** to run shell commands on the jenkins server

 ## Screenshots